LiYuMin233/Personalized_BP/README.md

 The dataset includes de-identified participant information, raw sensor data aligned with each BP measurement.
 The publishing of this dataset is intended to aid future cardiovascular research.

 Raw sensor data: ECG, PPG, PCG.
-BP Measurement: Auscultation (Omron).
+BP Measurement: Auscultation.

 Participant information: Age, Gender, Weight, Height, BMI.
 Number of subjects: 11.